rbglass/chandelier/README.md

 ---

 ###TODO
-Reorganise actioncreator and store logic
+* Reorganise actioncreator and store logic
+    * Make filterstore, have other stores get from it
+    * Empty stores on page switch
+    * Make filter more generic